Kong/ngx_wasm_module/CONTRIBUTING.md

-is meant for use in Kong products such as the [Kong API Gateway](https://github.com/kong/kong), but at the same time its design is not restricted to those use-cases: this module is maintained as a general-purpose Nginx module, of which the Kong Gateway is one possible downstream user.
+is meant for use in Kong products such as the [Kong API Gateway](https://github.com/kong/kong), but at the same time its design is not restricted to those use-cases: this module is maintained as a general-purpose Nginx module, of which the Kong Gateway is one possible user.

 With the above context in mind, please understand that our feature set, roadmap prioritization, and PR acceptance criteria are all informed by a combination of the above goals.
 This also affects our available bandwidth for outside contributions.

-## What kind of contributions are we are looking for?
+## What kind of contributions are we looking for?

-1. *Bug reports* - if you hit any bugs in this module, we're eager to hear about them!
+1. *Bug reports* - if you hit any bug in this module, we are eager to hear about them!
 Do not hesitate to open an issue; ideally with steps on how to reproduce the bug along with, if possible, a minimally-reproducible example (or test case).